plone/documentation/manage/installing/installation.rst

 Download Plone
 ==============

-Plone is available for Mac OSX X, Linux and BSD operating systems.
+Plone is available for macOS, Windows, Linux and BSD operating systems.
-For Windows, we currently advise running Plone 5 in a virtualmachine or Vagrant image.

-We anticipate having a binary windows installer for later releases.

 `Download the latest Plone release <https://plone.org/download>`_.

-From here, you can also find links to the Vagrant install kit (if you wish to install Plone for evaluation or development on a Windows, OS X or any other machine that supports VirtualBox and Vagrant).
+From here, you can also find links to the Vagrant install kit (if you wish to install Plone for evaluation or development on a Windows, macOS or any other machine that supports VirtualBox and Vagrant).

 Installation on Linux, BSD and other Unix workalikes requires a source code installation, made easy by our Unified Installer.
 "Unified" refers to its ability to install on most Unix workalikes.